Quality control of finished products. Product quality control, which cannot be neglected

 The main tasks of incoming control are:

-control of the availability of accompanying documentation for products;
+monitoring the availability of accompanying documentation for products;

 periodic monitoring of compliance with the rules and shelf life of suppliers’ products.